eickler/microinsight/README.md

 | 2024-07-08 10:58:00 | demo        | cadvisor-lwf24 | cadvisor  |  24.61136 |        48 | 1.49573632E8 |   2.097152E9 |
 | 2024-07-08 10:59:00 | demo        | cadvisor-lwf24 | cadvisor  |  24.86298 |        48 | 1.36855552E8 |   2.097152E9 |

 cAdvisor calculates CPU usage in seconds, so `cpu_usage` reflects the CPU seconds consumed in the configured writing interval. `cpu_limit` is the maximum CPU seconds a container can consume in the interval (i.e., the actually configured limit in Kubernetes x the interval).
 Example: Assume an interval of one minute.
-In the minute following 10:57:00, the container `cadvisor` used 23.80411 CPU seconds and could have used up to 48 CPU seconds.
-So the CPU utilization was around 49.6%.
+In the minute following 10:57:00, the container `cadvisor` used 23.80411 CPU seconds and could have used up to 48 CPU seconds -- per second.
+So the CPU utilization was around 23.80411 / 48 * 100 / 60 ~ 0.826%.
 The memory utilization was 100 * 1.47968E8 bytes / 2.097152E9 bytes, so a mere 7%.

 ## Prerequisites